hargoniX/fil-rb/doc/report.typ

 Since `HeightInv` traverses the complete tree we can still reach conclusions about all paths from the root, therefore allowing us to reason about the recursive cases more easily.

-// Explain some considerations we had in mind for our simp set.
-To prove that `insert` and `erase` preserve both of these invariants, we decompose the theorem into lemmas about how the underlying functions preserve the invariants.
-This decomposition profits a lot from a strong `simp` set, where - beside the trivial properties about every function - we mostly try to reduce the different functions to common terms, s.t. the proof automation - in this case `aesop` @aesop - can reason with the context about the goals.

-Since these functions have a lot of cases, it becomes quite repetitive to prove these subgoals without automation.
+In comparison to the `BST`-invariant, these invariants are less straightforward to prove since there is branching over the colors.
-So the development loop mostly boils down to understanding where the proof automation gets stuck and then extend either `simp` or `aesop` with new theorems to enable more progress.
-However we did observe situations where just equipping `simp` or `aesop` with more knowledge does not solve a goal.
-For example both of the red-black-tree-specific invariants are dependent on the color of the node.
-However we do not wish to generally case split on the color as this is only necessary for very particular cases.
+Therefore the decomposition and the `simp` lemmas require more thought, but are in turn also less useful without explicit information about the color of a node.
+Since we do not wish to generally case split on the color - as this is only necessary for particular cases -, we had a harder time fully automating the proofs.
 Beyond this, there exist code paths, where the invariants depend on each other, e.g. where we can deduce that a node is `red` since we know it is not a `black` node and due to `HeightInv` it also cannot be `nil`.
 These cases require some manual intervention before letting `simp` or `aesop` solve the remainder.

-#note(side:left)[Given that we proved this first and it is easier maybe this section should be higher? - I agree, but I didnt find a good transition the other way around.
-Will fix this evening]
-Finally, it is essential for @surface and a correctly working `contains` to prove that operations on a red-black tree preserve the `BST`-invariant, therefore letting us know that `inorder` results in a sorted list.
-In comparison to the other invariants, the `BST`-invariant is more straightforward to decompose since there is no branching over the colors.
-Therefore the same decomposition mechanism combined with reasonable `aesop`-calls are able to handle most of the proofs besides some transitivity.
-Since this invariant is the easiest to automate and also the easiest way to show that our red-black tree implementation has no bad code path, we focused on this as our first major goal.

 == Surface Level API <surface>
 After providing the basic operations and verifying that they preserve the invariants we can pack